 There was usually a bonfire lit to mark the end of the season and to keep the darkness of the coming winter months at bay for a while longer.
 It was also a way to keep evil spiritual beings at bay and confused so they could not carry out any ill intent.
 All fires within the households had to be extinguished and re-lit by the biggest bonfire held at Tlachtga.

 The American Influence

-Halloween as we know it today has its roots in colonial America.
-They used to use bobbing for apples as a way to predict who would get marries.
+Halloween, as we know it today, has its roots in colonial America.
+They used to use bobbing for apples as a way to predict who would get married.
 The first person to draw an apple out of the barrel, without the use of your hands, would be the first person to marry.
-In Canada and the US especially, by the end of the 1800’s, the trick part of trick or treating was firmly established.
-By the 1920’s a lot of these pranks were getting quite violent and the community leaders were strongly encouraging parents to dress up the little ones and taking them out for treats.
+In Canada and the US especially, by the end of the 1800s, the trick part of trick or treating was firmly established.
+By the 1920s, a lot of these pranks were getting quite violent, and the community leaders were strongly encouraging parents to dress up the little ones and taking them out for treats.

 Christian and Irish Influence

 Some Christian groups believe that Halloween is evil in nature due to its Pagan roots.
 However, this can be a big misconception as the Pagan community did not have a devil-like figure to worship and really didn’t even know that this type of being existed.
 In fact, the Samhain tradition had been vanquished by the church long before the witch hunts began.